Mr Gale has been a Co-opted Parent Governor since November 2013. He is on the F&GP Committee and is responsible for RE, PSHE & ICT.

 Mat Da Silva

 Mr DaSilva has been a Local Authority Governor since July 2009.
-He is Joint Vice-Chair with Mrs. Jones-Holt.
+He is Joint Vice-Chair with Ms Richmond.

-He is on the F&GP, PM and Discipline Committees and is also responsible for monitoring Assessment, Pupil Premium and Music.
+He is on the F&GP, Discipline Committees and is also responsible for monitoring Assessment and Pupil Premium.

 Mr Harrison has been a Co-opted Governor since October 2014.
 He is on the SDC Committee and is responsible for monitoring the Key Stage 1 Curriculum.